drvinceknight/Nashpy/docs/discussion/vertex-enumeration.rst

-2. Step 2: The vertices of these polytopes are the points that will have labels (they are the points that lie at the intersection of the underlying halfspaces [Ziegler2012]_).
+2. Step 2: The vertices of these polytopes are the points that will have labels (they are the points that are at the intersection of the underlying halfspaces [Ziegler2012]_).

    To find these vertices, :code:`nashpy` uses :code:`scipy` which has a handy